LukeShortCloud/rootpages/markdown/openstack.md

 1. "[OpenStack-Ansible] Upgrade Guide."
 OpenStack Documentation.
 May 31, 2017.
 Accessed May 31, 2017. https://docs.openstack.org/developer/openstack-ansible/ocata/upgrade-guide/index.html

-##### Automation - OpenStack Ansible - Full - Operations - Add a Infrastructure Container
+##### Automation - OpenStack-Ansible - Full - Operations - Add a Infrastructure Container

 Add the new host to the `infra_hosts` section in `/etc/openstack_deploy/openstack_user_config.yml`.
 Then the inventory can be updated which will generate a new unique node name that the OpenStack-Ansible Playbooks can run against.
 The `--limit` options are important because they will ensure that it will only run on the new infrastructure node.